Top 15 Things to Know Before Buying a Pop Up Camper

 If you’re due to check out of your campsite and it’s pouring rain, go ahead and take down the tent trailer and head out.
 But as soon as you get home, pull it out again and let the canvas fully dry before putting it back into place.
 If possible, don’t let the wet canvas sit inside the trailer for more than 24 hours.

-Mildew can also be a concern if things inside your popup camper get wet and aren’t allowed to fully dry before you put them back in storage.
-Let things breathe and air out before closing down your tent trailer to best prevent these concerns.
+Mildew can also be a concern if things inside your popup camper get wet and aren’t allowed to dry fully before you put them back in storage.
+To best prevent these concerns, let things breathe and air out before closing down your tent trailer.

-2. Pop Up Campers are Like Tent Camping in Some Ways
+2. Pop-campers are Like Tent Camping in Some Ways

 Okay, so if you want the real deal and not a glamping experience, then a pop up camper is the way to go.
 I consider this a bonus!
 I love the feeling of sleeping under the mesh tent end of a pop up and enjoying the fresh air and falling asleep while gazing at the fire…